epinio/docs/docs/reference/concepts/git_configuration.md

 Configurations enable cloning of private repositories, disabling of SSL verification, and/or extending verification through a custom bundle of certificates.

-For GitHub and Gitlab instances a user can create the git config with the username and password/token, along with skip ssl verification, and the global configuration flag.
-A global configuration means anyone with access to create applications can use it.
-If its not flagged as global, the user who created it and system admins are the only ones that can see the configuration.
+For GitHub and GitLab instances you create a git configuration with a username and password/token, and optionally the skip-SSL-verification and global flags.
+A **global** configuration can be used by any user; a non-global one is visible and usable only to the user who created it and to administrators.
+Only administrators may create a global configuration.

-If Git, GitHub Enterprise, and GitLab Enterprise options are selected the same fields are available, but in addition to that there is the git host option where the user can specify the git host url.
-This is useful for self-hosted git instances.
+For the `git`, GitHub Enterprise (Cloud and Self-Hosted), and GitLab Enterprise types the same fields are available plus a **git host** field, where you enter the instance URL.

+You attach a configuration to an application by **selecting it** when you set the application's Git source.
+Epinio does not implicitly match a configuration to a repository URL; the selection is explicit, and a private repository will fail to clone if no usable configuration is selected.

 ## Github/Gitlab Specialities